cilium/cilium-service-mesh-beta/README.md

 ## Getting started

 These instructions will help you test out Service Mesh features.
-Please note: although we’ll only change things for good reasons, there are no backward-compatibility guarantees with the CRDs related to Cilium Service Mesh (CiliumEnvoyConfig, CiliumIngressController, and others in future).
+Please note: although we’ll only change things for good reasons, there are no backward-compatibility guarantees with the CRDs related to Cilium Service Mesh (CiliumEnvoyConfig, and others in future).
 Please be mindful of this when you choose where to deploy Cilium Service Mesh.

 ### Kubernetes Ingress

 Cilium Service Mesh adds support for Kubernetes Ingress with path-based routing for HTTP and gRPC traffic, and support for TLS termination.
-This is configured using a new `CiliumIngressController` CRD.

-[Kubernetes Ingress instructions]() To Be Added (based on Michi's internal demo set-up)
+We have an example configuration and demo instructions for [Kubernetes Ingress](https://github.com/cilium/cilium-service-mesh-beta/tree/main/kubernetes-ingress)

 ### Open Telemetry Support

 The Hubble observability tool now has an integration with Open Telemetry.
-We have a guide for trying out [Open Telemetry support](https://github.com/cilium/hubble-otel/blob/main/USER_GUIDE_KIND.md) in a Kind cluster.
+We have an example configuration and guide for trying out [Open Telemetry support](https://github.com/cilium/hubble-otel/blob/main/USER_GUIDE_KIND.md).

 ### L7-aware Traffic Management